gitbootstrap/feeds/README.md

 2. Add your project to `feeds.js`, alphabetize by project name
 3. Commit your changes and send a pull request

 All entries will be reviewed by a human being.
+Join the conversation on [Gitter](https://gitter.im/gitbootstrap)!

 ## Included Projects